 With Salamis as their base and with support in Kourion and Amathus, the Persians could recover the island.
 Herodotus of Halicarnassus, the Greek researcher who is our main source, does not mention many events during this mopping-up campaign, merely noting that the freedom of Cyprus lasted less than one year.note However, there is some archaeological evidence for a story that Herodotus left untold.

 Just northwest of modern Kouklia, the cite of Old Paphos, excavators have found the remains of a fight that must be connected to the events in 497 BCE.
 On a hilltop named Marchellos, they found a piece of the city wall and the ditch in front of it.
-The Persians built a siege mole here, which has been excavated as well.
+The Persians built a siege ramp here, which has been excavated as well.
 Inside the dam, the archaeologists discovered pieces of sixth-century sculpture, suggesting that the besiegers had destroyed a nearby shrine to get construction materials.

 The Paphians built mines – or used existing tunnels – to get under the dam.
-A bronze cauldron, also found here, suggests that they tried to put burning oil under the mole, but it seems to have failed.
+A bronze cauldron, also found here, suggests that they tried to put burning oil under the ramp, but it seems to have failed.
 Arrowheads prove that Paphos was captured violently and did not surrender.
 Having recovered Cyprus, the Persians could launch a naval expedition to the Aegean Sea and suppress the Ionian Revolt.

 It should be noted, however, that the course of the wall is not fully known.
 A different interpretation of the same finds is possible: it cannot be excluded that the wall surrounded a sanctuary, not the city.
-If this is correct, and if we assume that this shrine was violently destroyed in about 500 BCE, the siege mole may in fact have been a reburial of damaged sculpture.
+If this is correct, and if we assume that this shrine was violently destroyed in about 500 BCE, the siege ramp may in fact have been a reburial of damaged sculpture.
 However, in both cases, Kouklia-Marchellos would document the suppression of the Cypriote Revolt of 498-497 BCE.